codatio/codat-docs/blog/230901-new-products.md

 ---
 import Products from "@components/global/Products";

-We've changed the way we organise our products to make Codat easier than ever to use.
+We've changed the way we organize our APIs to make Codat easier than ever to use.

 <!--truncate-->